Step 5: Verify that Your Uploaded Catalog Has No Errors

 How to Receive Ingestion Status Notification Emails

-To receive your ingestion report summary emails, send a email to email@example.com asking to be added to the distribution list for your catalog.
-Amazon will verify your request and add you to the list.
+To receive your ingestion report summary emails, ask your Amazon sales representative to add you to the distribution list for your catalog.

 Success and failure emails are sent separately, so if you want to receive both, ask to be included on both lists.
 A report is generated once per upload or when the ingestion status changes.